 Some companies experimented with celluloid dolls nearly as soon as celluloid hit the general market.
 For example, Bru made some of their fashion dolls with celluloid heads, a few of which have survived to today, and other celluloid dolls have been reported from the end of the 1800s.
 Celluloid dolls were produced as late as the 1950s, but the vast majority were produced from 1900 through the 1940s.

 Sizes and Characteristics of Celluloid Dolls

 Celluloid dolls can vary in size from only an inch or two tall to as large as 30" for large Japanese celluloid baby or toddler dolls.
-However, most celluloid dolls tend to be smaller dolls due to the lightweight nature of the plastic and also due to its fragility.
+However, most celluloid dolls tend to be smaller dolls due to the lightweight nature and fragility of the plastic.

 Companies That Produced Celluloid Dolls

 Companies in Germany, France, Italy, Japan, and the United States are among the hundreds that have produced celluloid dolls.
 Germany had most of the earliest production, followed by the United States and Japan.
-Well-known celluloid doll companies include Rheinische Gummi und Celluloid Fabrik Co. (turtle mark, Germany), Petitcolin (France), and Irwin (United States).
+Well-known celluloid doll companies include Rheinische Gummi und Celluloid Fabrik Co. and Turtle Mark (Germany), Petitcolin (France), and Irwin (United States).

 Types of Celluloid Dolls

 Kewpies, German dolly-faced dolls (by companies including Kammer & Reinhardt), French Fashion dolls, baby dolls, national costume dolls, and many others have been made in celluloid.
 By the late 1930s and 1940s, however, most of the celluloid-made dolls were cheaply made as either carnival prizes or National Costume Dolls.

 Do Celluloid Dolls Explode?